 Evaluation in progress.
 Expected completion date August 2023

 What does the research mean for Local Authorities?

 The aim is to generate policy and service recommendations for councils across England through a robust, mixed-methods evaluation of a Stop Smoking Service that has shifted to telephone delivery.
-Learning from this evaluation will be used locally to inform decisions about the Stop Smoking Service being evaluated and have wider implications for councils in other areas.
+Learning from this evaluation will be used locally to inform decisions about the Stop Smoking Service and have wider implications for councils in other areas.
 It will inform key policy and service recommendations about whether Stop Smoking Service should be delivered via the telephone or face-to-face and how to engage underserved communities.